-Looking to build a subdivision in the Town of Yarmouth?
+Looking to subdivide or consolidate a parcel of land in the Town of Yarmouth?
 You've come to the right place!

 What is a subdivision?